CNelias/IntegerIB.jl/README.md

 Given a time-series, it looks for a **concise representation** of the data that preserves as much **meaningfull information** as possible.
 In a sense, it is a lossy compression algorithm.
 The information to preserve can be seen as the ability to make predictions : given a specific **context**, how much of what is coming next can we predict ? <br/>
-The goal of the algorithm is to cluster the data while preserving prediction power.
+The goal of this algorithm is to cluster categorical data while preserving prediction power.
 To learn more about the informationbottleneck you can look at *https://arxiv.org/abs/1604.00268* or *https://doi.org/10.1080/09298215.2015.1036888*